Macron01/Pikachu-music-privacy-policy-/Privacy.md

-# Pisay-kun Bot Privacy Policy
+# Pikachu Music Bot Privacy Policy

 By having Pikachu music at your server you agree to the following privacy policy: